• Home

 How do I get to Magnetic Island from the airport?

-You can get a taxi to the ferry terminal or my recommendation, Townsville Shuttle Services.
+You can get a taxi to the ferry terminal, or, my recommendation, Townsville Shuttle Services.
 An affordable option that meets every plane and is run by locals.

 Can you take a car from Townsville to Magnetic Island?